Michael Fox (judge): Judicial career

 He was appointed as a High Court judge in 1975, receiving the customary knighthood and becoming a Bencher at Lincoln's Inn.
 He was allocated to the Chancery Division, where he was involved in various high-profile cases.
 He refused an injunction to stop the Coventry Free Festival, held in Stoneleigh in Warwickshire, accepting undertakings to restrict the sound output and limit its opening hours; he granted an injunction to stop a clergyman from holding services at his church after he had been dismissed; and he granted Ladybird Books an injunction to stop David Sullivan publishing a "hardcore" pornographic magazine under the name "Ladybirds".
-He refused Bali bras permissions register their brand as a trade mark, as it would be confused with Berlei bras.
+He refused Bali Bras' request for permission to register their brand as a trade mark, as it would be confused with Berlei Bras.

-He was promoted to the Court of Appeal in 1981, and as is customary was sworn of the Privy Council.
+He was promoted to the Court of Appeal in 1981 and, as is customary, was sworn of the Privy Council.
 In 1984, he upheld the appeal by Victoria Gillick, that children should not be given contraceptives without their parents' consent, except in an emergency or with the permission of the court, [1985] 1 All ER 533.
 This judgment was narrowly overturned by a 3–2 majority on appeal to the House of Lords, [1986] AC 112.
 Also in 1984, he granted an injunction to stop The Daily Mirror from publishing information from bugged telephone conversations of National Hunt jockey John Francome, [1984] 2 All ER 408.

 In 1985, he ordered the Metropolitan Police to give documents relating to the death of Blair Peach, a teacher killed in London in April 1979 during a demonstration by the Anti-Nazi League against a National Front election meeting, to his family, who were suing the police, [1986] 2 All ER 129.
 In 1988, he ruled that Doreen Hill, mother of Jacqueline Hill, the last murder victim of the "Yorkshire Ripper", Peter Sutcliffe, was not entitled to damages from West Yorkshire police, on the grounds that the police did not owe a duty of care to the victims of criminals that they failed to catch, even if they were negligent, [1987] 1 All ER 1173.
 This decision was upheld by the House of Lords, [1988] 2 All ER 238.

 In 1990, he upheld the rulings that The Independent and The Sunday Times were in contempt of court for publishing extracts from Peter Wright's book Spycatcher, breaching court orders made against other newspapers, but fines of £50,000 were quashed.
 This decision was upheld by the House of Lords.
-Also in 1990, he rejected an appeal by "Miss Whiplash", Lindi St Clair, holding that her income from prostitution was subject to income tax as "profits from trade".
+Also, in 1990, he rejected an appeal by "Miss Whiplash", Lindi St Clair, holding that her income from prostitution was subject to income tax as "profits from trade".
 He also delivered the lead judgment in influential cases such as Ashburn Anstalt v Arnold [1989] Ch 1, distinguishing a lease from a licence of land, and Agip (Africa) Ltd v Jackson [1991] Ch 547, on constructive trusts and the ability to trace funds.